 I curled my fingers into fists, nails digging into my palms.
 Goddamn him.
 “You are such an asshole.”

-His answering grin had a sharp edge to it.
+His answering grin was as cold as his eyes.
 “I never claimed to be anything else.”

 No, he hadn’t.
-I was the idiot who misinterpreted a few moments of basic human decency as evidence that there was more to Jakob Larson than met the eye.
+I was the idiot who’d misinterpreted a few moments of basic human decency as evidence that there was more to Jakob Larson than met the eye.